armandocat/steemit-more-info/README.md

   - Drag and drop the root folder of the project you just unzipped _(steemit-more-info)_ inside the chrome extension page.
 - _If you are using Firefox_
   - Open `about:debugging` in Firefox, click "Load Temporary Add-on" and select any file in the extension's directory.
+  - _You will need to do this each time you close and reopen Firefox_
 - Go to [Steemit](https://www.steemit.com)!

 _When a new version of the extension is available, a popup in the top right corner of the page will appear with a link where you can read about the update and download the new version._